khoaisohd/saifon/docs/advanced/async.md

 Worse scenario

 ```
-We have few millions hotels on a slow phone

-findHotels takes few seconds to complete
+findHotels from few millions hotels on a slow phone can takes few seconds

-User keep changing filter that spawn a lot of `findHotels` tasks
+Filter keeps changing and creating new `findHotels` tasks

-=> After user finish selecting filter, there're 10 pending findHotels tasks
+=> After selecting filter, there're 10 pending findHotels tasks
 ```

 Do we need to run 10 `hotels` task that get the same `sort` and `filter` and return the `same result`?